lucasdiedrich/ojs/README.md

 Open Journal Systems (OJS) is a journal management and publishing system that has been developed by the Public Knowledge Project through its federally funded efforts to expand and improve access to research.

 This container was built based on [buildpkg.sh](https://github.com/pkp/ojs/blob/ojs-3_1_0-1/tools/buildpkg.sh) from own pkp-ojs, so all the dependencies are already included and the software is ready to run.
-Also is built on top of [Alpine Linux](https://alpinelinux.org/) which is incridible lightweight.
+Also is built on top of [Alpine Linux](https://alpinelinux.org/) which is incredible lightweight.

 ## How to use this image